google/WebFundamentals/src/site/documentation/introduction-to-media/video/index.markdown

 ### Specify multiple file formats

-Because not all browsers support the same video formats, you can specify multiple source files by using the `<source>` element.
-The source element lets you specify multiple formats as a fallback in case the user's browser doesn't support one of them.
+Not all browsers support the same video formats.
+The `<source>` element lets you specify multiple formats as a fallback in case the user's browser doesn't support one of them.
 For example:

 {% include_code _code/video-main.html sourcetypes %}